scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 - **Conflicts**: While trying to merge your code, git ran into something it doesn't know how to solve (e.g. Line X in File Y says a different thing in each branch, and git doesn't know which one to keep), requiring human intervention
 - **Development** vs. **production** (e.g. dev vs. production website): Not currently set up for this website, but this is the standard practice of having one website the public sees (production), and one non-public version of the site where we make and test changes (development).
 - **Markdown**: Markdown is a very lightweight way of marking up text to format it; the goal is commands that are easy to remember, easy to type, and easy to transform into other markup languages.
 For example, where HTML uses `<strong>bagels</strong>` to bold the word bagels, markdown uses the simpler `**bagels**` (italics: `*bagels*`).
 The file format for Markdown is .md (e.g. events.md).
+- **Front matter** aka **YAML**: Metadata about a post or page, appearing at the top of a file.
+Also sometimes referred to as YAML ("yeah-mole"), which seriously stands for Yet Another Markup Language (the language the front matter uses).
+Metadata such as publication date and author helps the site do stuff like sorting and filtering content (e.g. "display all blog posts by current or former student affiliates on this page").

 ### Markdown & formatting
 [This full cheatsheet](https://daringfireball.net/projects/markdown/syntax) for Markdown syntax offers everything you might need, while John Gruber's own site offers a good [discussion of the how/why of markdown](https://daringfireball.net/projects/markdown/).